CEOs go M&A hunting as booming markets unleash dealmaking spirits

 A 16 percent year-on-year drop in M&A in the United States to $1.4 trillion was offset on a global basis by a 16 percent rise in M&A in Europe to $856 billion and an 11 percent rise in Asia-Pacific M&A to $912 billion, according to Thomson Reuters data.

-Among this year’s biggest acquisitions were U.S. drugstore chain operator CVS Health Corp’s (CVS.N) $69 billion agreement to buy health insurer Aetna Inc (AET.N); Walt Disney Co’s (DIS.N) $52 billion deal to buy film and television businesses from Rupert Murdoch’s Twenty-First Century Fox Inc (FOXA.O); and aerospace supplier United Technologies Corp’s (UTX.N) $30 billion agreement to buy avionics maker Rockwell Collins Inc (COL.N).
+Among this year’s biggest acquisitions were U.S. drugstore chain operator CVS Health Corp’s $69 billion agreement to buy health insurer Aetna Inc; Walt Disney Co’s $52 billion deal to buy film and television businesses from Rupert Murdoch’s Twenty-First Century Fox Inc; and aerospace supplier United Technologies Corp’s $30 billion agreement to buy avionics maker Rockwell Collins Inc.

 Many of these deals had stock as part of the purchase price, with acquirers emboldened to use their own shares as currency given their high stock market valuations, as opposed to offering just cash.